 Inevitably, one of the first questions asked by nearly all 911 dispatch operators is some version of, “where is the emergency?”
 Logic dictates help cannot arrive until they know where their assistance is needed.
 For that matter, the response cannot begin until first responders know where to go.
 Regardless of the type of emergency—active shooter, cardiac arrest, vehicle crash, or structure fire—an accurate location of the incident is crucial information needed at the onset of any 911 call.

-How Dispatch Centers use the Automatic Vehicle Locator
+How Law Enforcement Dispatch Centers use the Automatic Vehicle Locator

 Additional Considerations for the AVL in Policing